What is meant by ‘landlord-to-tenant electricity supply’?

 Under the 2017 version of the , funding is available for supplying electricity directly from a residential building’s solar installation to final consumers.
 This means that the persons operating such a solar installation will be paid a premium for the electricity they supply to their tenants.
 This premium is calculated based on the amount of the statutory feed-in tariff set out in the Renewable Energy Sources Act minus a deduction.
 The amount of funding that landlords will receive depends on the size of the solar installation and the national photovoltaics expansion rate and will be between 2.2 c/kWh and 3.8 c/kWh.
 In cases where tenants cannot use all of the electricity generated, the surplus electricity will be fed into the public grid and landlords will be paid the feed-in-tariff.

-The premium will only be paid to landlords who set up their solar installation on the day the 2017 Renewable Energy Sources Act entered into force or subsequent to this date and only once it has been given approval by the European Commission.
+The premium will only be paid to landlords who began operating their solar installation on the day the 2017 Renewable Energy Sources Act entered into force (25 July 2017) or subsequent to this date.
 In addition to this, the solar installation for which a particular landlords seeks funding needs to be registered with the Bundesnetzagentur.

 In order to ensure that the costs for the new funding scheme will be kept low, the volume of solar electricity that can be added per year and for which landlords can receive the premium will be capped at 500 MW.
 It is also important to make sure that tenants will continue to be able to freely choose their electricity provider, and that the electricity landlords sell to their tenants is available at favourable prices.
 The Act therefore sets out rules for the duration of the contract governing the supply of electricity from landlord to tenant, bans landlords from making this contract part of the rental agreement and also introduces a cap on the price landlords can ask tenants to pay for the electricity they supply.